 Your home was designed as a fire compartment.
 This means that all four walls, the ceiling and floor were constructed to provide at least 60 minutes protection from fire and smoke.
 Unless a fire starts in your home it should remain unaffected by smoke or fire for at least 60 minutes during which time the emergency services will either deal with the fire or instruct you to leave your home.
 If a fire starts within your home it should be contained there for the same length of time.
 You however should evacuate immediately.
-Some of the Fire Safety Measures in your home are detailed below.
+Some of the Fire safety Measures in your home are detailed below.

-Detection/Warning

-Mains powered automatic smoke detectors with battery back up are installed within your home.
+Detection/Warning Mains powered automatic smoke detectors with battery back up are installed within your home.
 In kitchens a heat detector rather than a smoke detector is installed.
 Heat detectors are installed in kitchens to reduce the number of 'false alarms' caused by frying, grilling or toasting food.
 Detectors should be interlinked so that if one detector is triggered, the alarm sounds in each & every alarm location.
-Remember to test your alarm on a weekly basis.
+Remember to test your alarm on a weekly Mains Smoke Detector test your alarm on a weekly basis.